-Minimum viable product (MVP) is a a particular version of the product which presents sufficient features for the satisfaction of early customers for the purpose of collecting exclusive customer feedback manufactured for proper product development in future as per customer requirement at a comparatively lower cost than developing a new product with unwanted features leading to increase in cost and risk of failure due to the wrong assumption.
+Minimum viable product (MVP) is a particular version of the product that presents good features for the satisfaction of early customers to collect exclusive customer feedback manufactured for proper product development in the future as per customer requirement at a comparatively lower cost than developing a new product with unwanted features leading to increase in cost and risk of failure due to the wrong assumption.

 - It helps in accelerating learning.
-On the failure of initial product success, MVP helps in determining the pitfalls of the product and accelerates the learning process for developing a robust and viable product.
+On the failure of initial product success, MVP helps determine the product’s pitfalls and accelerates the learning process for developing a robust and viable product.

-- Minimum viable product aids in reducing the wasted hours deployed in engineering the product.
-It gives a signal beforehand for improvements required, which helps in increasing production efficiency.
+- The minimum viable product aids in reducing the wasted hours deployed in engineering the product.
+It gives a signal beforehand for improvements, which helps increase production efficiency.

 - A minimum viable product (MVP) establishes a builder’s ability to create products and justify its requirement.
 The builder’s ability gets improved with the help of MVP.

-- MVP envisage the quick building of a brand as any flaw in the product gets dealt at an initial stage without reaching the masses.
-Hence improved version of the product is supplied in the market, which further builds its goodwill and popularity.
+- MVP envisages the quick building of a brand as any flaw in the product gets dealt with at an initial stage without reaching the masses.
+Hence improved versions of the product are supplied in the market, which further builds its goodwill and popularity.

-- Minimal resources are required for the improvement of large production of goods, and supply is sent to early customers as soon as possible.
+- Minimal resources are required to improve the large production of goods, and supply is sent to early customers as soon as possible.

-- It has satisfactory value for which people are willing to buy it or use it initially in the early market.
+- It has fair value for which people are willing to buy it or use it initially in the early market.

-- It helps in maintaining the early adopters of the product by demonstrating enough future-benefits.
-It can assess customer wishes and preferences as and when they use the product.
+- It helps maintain the product’s early adopters by demonstrating enough future benefits.
+It can assess customer wishes and preferences when they use the product.

 Minimum Viable Product Examples

-- Groupon – Andrew mason started a website called the point which provided a platform to bring together people to accomplish a specific task which they cannot do alone.
-But somehow the site didn’t gain momentum, so he decided to try something else using the same domain and set up a customized WordPress blog called the Daily Groupon and began posting.
+- Groupon – Andrew Mason started a website called the point, which provided a platform to bring together people to accomplish a specific task that they cannot do alone.
+But somehow, the site didn’t gain momentum, so he decided to try something else using the same domain and set up a customized WordPress blog called the Daily Groupon and began posting.

 - Functionality – The features set in the MVP should be clear to the customers.
-The product set of functions/ features presented to the customer should serve the purpose of delivering clear value to the customer.
+The product set of functions/ features presented to the customer should deliver clear value to the customer.

 - Reliability – Thorough testing should be done to achieve the quality standard of the product.
-This helps in generating greater customer reliability for products manufactured in the future.
+It helps in generating greater customer reliability for products manufactured in the future.

-- Design – The design of the MVP must be unique and should possess the highest quality standard.
+- Design – The MVP design must be unique and should possess the highest quality standard.

-- Usability – The usage of the MVP must not be complex, and it should be intuitive in nature.
+- Usability – The usage of the MVP must not be complex, and it should be intuitive.